Staub cookware is some of the best cookware you’ll ever use. Loved by foodies all over the world, find out what makes Staub cookware is so good.

-Staub’s mini cocottes are easy to care for and a perfect addition the kitchen.
-The enamel surface distributes heat evenly, therefore perfect for serving keeping food hot or cold.
+Staub’s mini cocottes are easy to care for and a perfect addition to the kitchen.
+The enamel surface distributes heat evenly, therefore perfect for serving to keep food hot or cold.

 - Mini French ovens are beautiful and offer individual portion sizes.

 - Great for keeping dips and Pâté chilled for summer entertaining.